KUSS-Project-19/README/README.md

 ### Server (Soviet)

 * Server is written in nodejs.
-* Nginx server receives inbound HTTPS connection, and passes to localhost http connection to nodejs server program by [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
+* A Nginx server receives inbound HTTPS connection, and passes to localhost an HTTP connection to the nodejs server program by [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
-* Server rejects all inbound attempts except Nginx HTTPS connection (443) and SSH connection (22) by [iptables](https://linux.die.net/man/8/iptables) firewall.
+* Server rejects all inbound attempts except Nginx HTTPS connection (443) and SSH connection (22) by an [iptables](https://linux.die.net/man/8/iptables) firewall.
-* Server requires MySQL DB Server.
+* Server requires a MySQL DB Server.
 * DB contains user and device information (see soviet/sqlscripts/soviet.sql).
-* The Bcrypt has of the user password is stored in the DB.
+* The Bcrypt hash of the user password is stored in the DB.
 * DB also stores all sensor data.
 * The server updates the DB upon user registration or device production.
 * The server provides information in the DB to the user.